Getting Started

 Section titled “Quick Start”Create a server with a single route that demonstrates all four Fast Fail stages:

-import createRouter, { graceful } from "ergo-router";
+import createRouter, {graceful} from '@centralping/ergo-router';

-const router = createRouter({ defaults: { accepts: { types: ["application/json"] }, },});
+const router = createRouter({ defaults: { accepts: {types: ['application/json']}, },});

-router.get("/users/:id", { auth: { strategies: [ { type: "Bearer", authorizer: async (attributes, token) => { if (!token) return { authorized: false, info: { statusCode: 401 } }; return { authorized: true, info: { userId: token } }; }, }, ], }, validate: { params: { type: "object", properties: { id: { type: "string", minLength: 1 } }, required: ["id"], }, }, execute: (req, res, acc) => ({ response: { body: { id: acc.route.params.id, name: "Jane Doe", requestedBy: acc.auth.userId, }, }, }),});
+router.get('/users/:id', { authorization: { strategies: [ { type: 'Bearer', authorizer: async (attributes, token) => { if (!token) return {authorized: false}; return {authorized: true, info: {userId: token}}; }, }, ], }, validate: { params: { type: 'object', properties: {id: {type: 'string', minLength: 1}}, required: ['id'], }, }, execute: (req, res, acc) => ({ response: { body: { id: acc.route.params.id, name: 'Jane Doe', requestedBy: acc.auth.userId, }, }, }),});

-await graceful(router.handle(), { port: 3000 });What Happens
+await graceful(router.handle(), {port: 3000});What Happens

 Section titled “What Happens”| Request | Result |